nzbart/WindowsNodeSassJsonBug/Readme.txt

 To reproduce:

 1. Clone repository onto a Windows machine
+2. Change into the Build folder
-2. Run npm install from within the repository
+2. Run "npm install"
-3. Run node FailingTest.js
+3. Run "node FailingTest.js"